lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Resist:** Fortitude

 Make an attack with a shield or similar item as if it was a weapon that deals r6 blunt damage and +6 critical damage.
-If successful, move with the target or knock them back 1m.
+If the attack hits, move with the target or knock them back 1m.
 If they can't be moved or knocked back because there is not enough room, then gain advantage to your damage roll.

 ## Spell Deflection